layerfMRI/LAYNII/README.md

 ```
 ---
 # How to contribute?
 If you have any issues when using LAYNII, or want to request a new feature, we are happy to see them posted on our [issues page](https://github.com/layerfMRI/LAYNII/issues).
-Please prefer this method over sending individual emails by considering the fellow researchers having similar issues and suggestions.
+Please employ this as your preferred method (instead of  sending individual emails to the authors), since fellow researchers might have similar issues and suggestions.

 # License
 LAYNII is licensed under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).